netdata/netdata/packaging/installer/README.md

 **Privileges and `sudo`:** Do not use <code>sudo</code> with the above script.
 The script will ask to escalate privileges itself if needed.

-**Disable telemetry**: We use anonymous statistics for quality assurance and usage statistics.
+**Disable anonymous statistics**: We use [anonymous statistics](../../docs/anonymous-statistics.md) for quality assurance and usage statistics.
 These anonymous statistics help us make Netdata better!
 By analyzing this data, we can better understand which features to develop further or identify issues with specific distributions or environments.

 To opt-out and disable telemetry, pass the <code>--disable-telemetry</code> option to the kickstart command above: `bash
 <(curl -Ss https://my-netdata.io/kickstart.sh) --disable-telemetry`.